-- In Drupal 8, these settings are under Configuration > Content Formatting > "Text formats and editors" (/admin/config/content/formats).
+- In Drupal 8, these settings are under Configuration > Content Formatting > "Text formats and editors" (

-- In Drupal 7, these settings are under Configuration > "Text formats" (/admin/config/content/formats).
+- In Drupal 7, these settings are under Configuration > "Text formats" (

 - In Drupal 6 and earlier, these settings are under "Site Configuration" > "Input formats".

 Despite the name "filter," the module not only lets you prevent the use of formatting you don't want, but also lets you control and enhance the formatting that appears.
-For example, you can use a filter to turn ordinary line breaks into HTML paragraph tags.
+For example, the

-Administrators can configure which formats are available to which user roles, choose a default input format, and create new input formats.
-In Drupal 8, this module also allows you to configure the WYSIWYG (what you see is what you get) toolbars and the items that appear on those toolbars.
-You can configure each input format to use your choice of filters.
+Administrators can configure which formats are available to which user roles, choose a default text format, and create new text formats.
+In Drupal 8, this module also allows you to configure the associated text editor.
+You can configure each text format to use your choice of filters.

 In Drupal 7 and later, when you specify more than one format for a filter, you can specify the order in which they are processed.